-Due to limited clinical placements we are accepting 12 students and two alternates at this time.
+Due to limited clinical placements we are accepting 11 students and an alternate at this time for each year's class.

-Points in the selection process will awarded as follows:
+Points in the selection process will be awarded as follows:

-1. 65 points per recommendation form (3 are required).

-2. The combined GPA of the pre-DMSP courses.
+- 1. Three (3) recommendation forms.
+Each form can count up to 65 points. - 2.
+The combined GPA of the pre-DMSP courses.
 Students admitted under the Radiologic Technology guidelines will be given points for all pre-DMSP comparable course work taken during their program.
-However these courses and grades must be documented by an official transcript sent to the DMSP office.
-If the Radiologic Technology student has completed pre-DMSP courses at Darton College those grades will be used during the selection process.
+These courses and grades must be documented by an official transcript sent to the DMSP office.

-Consideration may be given to those students that have:
+Consideration and additional points may be given to those students that have: